Blended Degree Programs

 TRANSITION to GRADUATE STANDING

-Students admitted to the blended program will maintain their undergraduate status until they have reached a minimum of 180 degree-applicable units (or the minimum units required for a degree program of more than 180 units); these units can apply to either the undergraduate or graduate degree.
+Students admitted to the blended program will maintain their undergraduate status until they have reached a minimum of 180 degree-applicable [quarter] units (or the minimum units required for a degree program of more than 180 units); these units can apply to either the undergraduate or graduate degree.
 At the beginning of the first academic term in which the student will earn this number of units, the student must file a post-baccalaureate change of degree objective (PBCO) form.
 Once the form is processed, the student will transition to graduate status and incur the appropriate increase in tuition fees.

 Students must complete the Graduate Writing Requirement before transitioning to graduate status.
 Students must have graduate standing for a minimum of two quarters before degree completion.